Luxury Hiking in New Zealand

 Special places, special people

 It’s not only the places we visit that make our tours so special, but it’s also the people as well.
 Our small groups are made up of no more than 14 guests, and our guides are true experts in their field.
 New Zealand’s outdoor environment comes alive when you have the pleasure of being in the hands of a passionate New Zealand Trails guide, who is with you every step of the way, helping you along the trails and offering their support wherever you need it.
 Sharing such magical and otherworldly places with like-minded companions is a blessing in itself – the yarns and stories told over the dinner table during the evenings mean that by the end of each tour, it is common for guests to forge new friendships.
-It can be tough to say goodbye to those you’ve just spent an incredible 13 days with!
+It can be tough to say goodbye to those you’ve shared such special experiences with!

 Luxurious dining – Kiwi-style